Hybrid between biologically and quantum-inspired many-body states: Introduction

-Overall, variational ans\"atze used in VMC seem to follow some sort of "expressivity-trainability" duality: the more general ("expressivity") the ansatz in terms of its (lack of) structure and bare number of parameters, the more likely it will be able to approach an arbitrary ground state, but at a cost of being more difficult to optimize ("trainability").
-In that respect, there is probably some room between the rigid structure of MPS and the highly general neural networks such as transformers which are expressive enough to represent a many-body ground state \emph{and} a large language model.
+The hypothesis at the root of the present work is that variational ans\"atze used in VMC follow some sort of "expressivity-trainability" duality: the more general ("expressivity") the ansatz is, in terms of its (lack of) structure and bare number of parameters, the more likely it will be able to approach an arbitrary ground state, but at the cost of being more difficult to optimize ("trainability").
+A precise version of this duality remains to be formulated, and its validity assessed.
+For the moment we should treat it simply as a guiding principle in the upcoming ansatz construction: there is probably some room between the rigid structure of MPS and the highly general neural networks such as transformers which are expressive enough to represent both a many-body ground state \emph{and} a large language model.
 To try and address this interplay, we build what we shall call a "perceptrain", a sort of perceptron that uses internally a tensor train.
 Then we make a simple many-body ansatz by building a simple neural network of perceptrains.
-This work bares some similarities with other recent VMC calculations including tensor networks ans\"atze such as PEPS \cite{sandvik_variational_2007,liu_accurate_2021,naumann_rizzi_introduction_2024}, Tensorial Neural Networks (TNN) \cite{wang_tensor_2023}, MPS \cite{sandvik_variational_2007}, and also with the so-called String Bond States (SBS) ansatz \cite{sfondrini_simulating_2010,schuch_strings_2008,glasser_neural-network_2018}.
+This work bears some similarities with other recent VMC calculations including tensor networks ans\"atze such as PEPS \cite{sandvik_variational_2007,liu_accurate_2021,naumann_rizzi_introduction_2024}, tensorial neural networks (TNN) \cite{wang_tensor_2023,wu_tensor-network_2023}, matrix product backflow states (MPBS) \cite{lami_matrix_2022}, MPS \cite{sandvik_variational_2007}, and also with the so-called string bond states (SBS) ansatz \cite{schuch_strings_2008,sfondrini_simulating_2010,glasser_neural-network_2018}.

 The paper is structured as follows.
-In Section~\ref{sec:Perceptrain} we introduce the perceptrain and comment on the new features it brings to a network.
-In Section~\ref{subsec:Perceptrain-for-spin-models} we discuss how several perceptrains can be used to construct many-body wave functions.
+In Sec.~\ref{sec:Perceptrain} we introduce the perceptrain and comment on the new features it brings to a network.
+In Sec.~\ref{subsec:Perceptrain-for-spin-models} we discuss how several perceptrains can be used to construct many-body wave functions.
 We propose a tailored optimization path for these ans\"atze, reminiscent of the DMRG algorithm.
-In Section~\ref{sec:Application-to-Spin-models} we use the ansatz to solve a $10\times 10$ transverse field quantum Ising model.
-In Section~\ref{sec:technical} we explain more technical details about spontaneous symmetry breaking in VMC, our GFMC benchmark, and compare different optimization approaches.
-Finally, in Section~\ref{sec:Conclusions} we share our concluding remarks.
+In Sec.~\ref{sec:Application-to-Spin-models} we use the ansatz to solve a $10\times 10$ transverse field quantum Ising model.
+In Sec.~\ref{sec:technical} we explain more technical details about spontaneous symmetry breaking in VMC, our GFMC benchmark, and compare different optimization approaches.
+Finally, in Sec.~\ref{sec:Conclusions} we share our concluding remarks.